 - Upon completion of the screening process, the visitor will retrieve all of their personal possessions and proceed to their desire office.

-Texas Peace Officers, Federal Agents and Assistant District Attorneys on Official Business (work-related) are not required to go through the screening process.
-However, official credentials and the purpose for their visit are required before admittance into the building.
+Texas Peace Officers, Federal Agents, Assistant District Attorneys and Attorneys with a Bexar County Clearance on Official Business (work-related) are not required to go through the screening process.
+However, official credentials and the purpose for their visit is required before admittance into the building.

 Items prohibited in the Building include, but not limited to: